DominicusBenacus/CarND-Advanced-Lane-Lines/writeup_template.md

     deviation = int(abs(mid_of_lane - car_pos) * (3.7 / 700) * 100)
 ```

-To calculate the radius there is a fucntion called convertRadiusIntoMeter(ploty,y_eval,leftx, lefty, rightx, righty) in my .jypnb
+To calculate the radius there is a function called convertRadiusIntoMeter(ploty,y_eval,leftx, lefty, rightx, righty) in my .jypnb

 snipped:
 ```python